CodePushGo/website/src/content/blog/en/capacitor-apps-and-data-sharing-policies.md

 ### Main Points

-Following platform-specific data sharing rules is essential for the success of Capacitor apps.
+Following platform-specific data sharing rules is essential for the success of React Native apps.
 To achieve this, focus on **end-to-end encryption**, effective management of user permissions, and using tools designed for secure updates.
 For example, 95% of active users receive updates within 24 hours, and CodePushGo has reached an 82% global success rate in update management [\[1\]](https://capgo.app/).

 Here’s a quick breakdown of areas to prioritize: